When you have problems during airline travels, find a person to help you rather than depending on technology

 Travel advisors/agents can help when they know the system

-At this point, I noticed United Airlines had just added a second flight for the following day.
-So I grabbed a seat on that as well and called United.
-The first agent confirmed that because the original ticket showed used, neither United or I as a travel agent could reissue it and she would indeed need to get in line.
+At this point, I noticed United Airlines had just added a second flight for the following day, so I grabbed a seat on that as well and called United.
+The first agent confirmed that because the original ticket showed used, neither United nor I, as a travel agent, could reissue it, and she would indeed need to get in line.
 I politely hung up and called back.
 The second agent was friendly but indicated the same thing.
-As nicely as I could I informed her that wasn’t workable.
+As nicely as I could, I informed her that wasn’t workable.
 It was now well after 3 a.m., and passengers had been at the airport for 11 hours.
 Moreover, our agency is a big United producer.
 My client had an expensive ticket, paid business class, and surely there was SOME solution.

-The second agent then went to talk to her supervisor, and after a few long minutes said they figured out a way to make an exception.
+After a few long minutes, the second agent talked to her supervisor and said they figured out a way to make an exception.
 She asked which flight the next day we wanted — I chose the new second flight because it was leaving earlier, and United then somehow reissued the ticket.
-So my client was able finally to go home and get some sleep before returning.
+So my client was finally able to go home and get some sleep before returning.
 She mentioned as she left, “The line was REALLY long.”

 Good travel advisors/agents have seen hundreds of different complications.

 In this case, the extra complications were threefold:

 - First, the new flight, which United created to deal with the stranded passengers, didn’t show up in regular availability.

 - Second, airline clubs were closed when the plane was finally canceled in the middle of the night, and the airport had very few employees around to help.